NemiahHayes/Portfolio/gp-portfolio/articles/article-camera.md

 I had an issue where this actually interacted quite weirdly with my Box2D, the sprites would scale correctly, however, now the collision boxes wouldn't.
 I got stuck for hours on this, and the solution was that I hadn't actually scaled my camera properly to match the Box2D objects.
-I just had to apply my conversion function between pixel and box2d units, a literal one line job.
+So I just had to apply my Box2D conversion function before translating the coordinates.
 That is all.
 Lessons Learned?
 Really make sure you know the frameworks you're working with.